 - Increase the vegetables: If you want to add more vegetables to the dish, you can add chopped red peppers at the same time as the onion.

-- Make it in a slow cooker, instant pot, or pressure cooker: If you're short on time or want to make the dish in a different way, you can try making it in a slow cooker, instant pot, or pressure cooker.
-To make it in a slow cooker, reduce the stock to 300ml and cook on low for 6 hours.
+- Make it in a slow cooker, instant pot, or pressure cooker: To make it in a slow cooker, reduce the stock to 300ml and cook on low for 6 hours.
 Cook without the lid for the last hour of cooking to thicken up the sauce.
 To make it in an instant pot or pressure cooker, follow the manufacturer's instructions for cooking chicken.

 🥡 Storage